harkaur02/Scenario-k8s-examples/scenario3/scenario3-readme.txt

+Scenario3: I want to expose an application externally.
+Check on the possibilities and provide a solution.

+Solution:
 created deployment2.yaml, service3.yaml and ingress3 .yaml files
 In Kubernetes cluster, installed helm chart for nginx ingress controller using following commands:
   helm repo add ingress-nginx https://kubernetes.github.io/ingress-nginx